Whomp. Womp. Womp.

 Simply peel the papaya and begin shredding.

-Finally, pile on the shredded green papaya and tomatoes and give them a few whacks with the pestle.
+Finally, pile on the shredded green papaya, tomatoes and dried shrimp.
+Give them a few whacks with the pestle.

 Enjoy with a friend…